 Murray and Roscoe organize the book geographically, according to four broad regions of sub-Saharan Africa, and include concise background information on the peoples, climate, economy, and history.
 Part I encompasses the Sudan, Horn of Africa, and East Africa; Part II covers West Africa, including coastal areas and the interior sudanic region; Part III includes Central Africa, from the equatorial tropical rain forests to the Congo basin and east to present-day Tanzania; Part IV focuses on southern Africa, from Mozambique and Zambia to South Africa and Namibia.

-Even with its methodological rigor, I found Boy-Wives and Female Husbands compulsively readable.
-I liked Murray and Roscoe's crisp and compelling style; only if you burrow deep into the statistical analyses in the appendices do you come across phrases, which may send a shudder through former Literature majors, such as "single trichotomized dependent variable" (yes, they do 'translate' all technical jargon).
+Even with its methodological rigor, I found Boy-Wives and Female Husbands highly readable.
+I liked Murray and Roscoe’s crisp and compelling style.
+Only if you burrow deep into the statistical analyses in the appendices do you come across phrases, which may send a shudder through former Literature majors, such as “single trichotomized dependent variable” (yes, they do ‘translate’ all technical jargon).
 There was an excellent balance, in the overview sections, between broad but well-argued integrative comments and a focus on representative individuals or groups.
-My only quibble with the book is that I wish I could have contained photographs depicting at least some of the different peoples discused, although I understand the sometimes insurmountable problems, in terms of native customs, in allowing pictures to be taken.
-And the many individual portraits as written gave the book immediacy and, at times, enormous emotional power.
+My only quibble is that I wish it could have contained photographs depicting at least some of the different peoples discussed, although I understand the sometimes insurmountable problems, in terms of local customs, in allowing pictures to be taken.
+Still, the many individual portraits as written gave the book immediacy and, at times, great emotional power.

-Another of the book's strengths is that its fifteen individual texts could hardly be more diverse, from Giovanni Antonio Cavazzi's Ganga-Ya-Chibanda (1687), which Murray and Roscoe interpet through a "strategy of double reading" (in an attempt to separate historical data from cultural biases), to a wide range of contemporary anthropologists.
-The authors' introduction, overviews, and conclusion succeed in tying the book together, providing a consistent methodological, and philosophical, frame of reference, and perhaps most importantly opening up the implications of the often tightly-focused ethnographic studies.
+Another of the collection’s strengths is that its fifteen individual texts are exceptionally diverse, from Giovanni Antonio Cavazzi’s Ganga-Ya-Chibanda (1687), which Murray and Roscoe interpret through a “strategy of double reading” (in an attempt to separate historical data from cultural biases), to a wide range of contemporary anthropologists.
+The authors’ introduction, overviews, and conclusion succeed in tying the book together, providing a consistent methodological, and philosophical, frame of reference, and – perhaps most importantly – opening up the implications of the often tightly-focused ethnographic studies.
 In other words, the whole of this book is of even greater interest, and resonance, than its constituent parts.